Nishthavan/CSCI-596-Final-Project/README.md

 - **Weather**: It can be used in climate modeling and weather forecasting animations.

 ## 🎬🎬 Demo
-You can experience the live demo here.
+You can experience the live demo [here](https://nishthavan.github.io/CSCI-596-Final-Project/)

 ## 👩‍💻👨‍💻 Group Members
 - Parth Rohilla